nikitavoloboev/data/focusing/rules.md

 - [Simplify](../minimalism/minimalism.md).
 Never repeat myself.
 Remove friction.
 - Use only what's needed.
 If something doesn't provide any value, get rid of it.
 Cut out noise (analytics, likes..).
 - Value time.
 Filter input.
 Maximize impact.
 - Learn from mistakes.
 If things fail, learn from it and move on.
 Let past go.
+Journal.
 - Be [mindful](../mindfulness/mindfulness.md) of my actions and thoughts.
 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - Don't compare myself to other people.
 Surround myself with people that inspire me.